Patricia F. Fitzpatrick Dimond Ph.D. Technical Editor of Clinical OMICs President of BioInsight Communications

-Until recently, few solid links between mutations in genes controlling metabolism and cancers had been found, connections that could be exploited for therapeutic gain.
+Until recently, few solid links between mutations in genes controlling metabolism and cancers had been found.
+Finding and then exploiting these connections for therapeutic gain is the ultimate goal.

 But in the last few years, scientists have identified mutant forms of enzymes peculiar to cancer cells that can exert control over their metabolism.
 Recently characterized isocitrate dehydrogenase enzyme (IDH) mutations (IDH1 and IDH2) in leukemia and glioblastoma have introduced a cancer-specific role for metabolic genes essential to cellular respiration.